Priyanka-seo/3RI--On-Page-SEO-work/README.md

 ## Common Mistake
 - Use Heading  only for visual styling
 - Skipping heading levels, such as jumping directly from H2 to H4.
-This disrupts the logical structure of the page and creates issues for screen readers and search engines.
+This disrupts the logical structure of the page and creates issues for screen readers and search engines.  (e.g. H4 should not follow H2)
 - Repeating the same heading text in multiple places is also a problem.
 It should be Unique
 - Keyword stuffing is another mistake.
 Headings should sound natural.